Fan Zhendong Training Routine: Drills, Diet & Pro Secrets (2026 Guide)

 7. What is Fan Zhendong’s playing style, and how does it connect to his training?

-Fan Zhendong plays a modern two-winged attacking style, built around explosive forehand loops, a stable backhand counter, and elite footwork.
-His training directly supports this style through drills that enhance power generation, fast transitions, and full-table coverage.
-For a deeper breakdown, see our analysis of Fan Zhendong’s playing style.
+Fan plays a modern two-winged attacking style: explosive forehand loops, stable backhand counters, and elite footwork.
+His training directly supports this through:

 8. Is table tennis a good workout, and how does Fan Zhendong’s training maximize fitness?